plenteum/plenteum/README.md

 - `cd build`
 - `set PATH="C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin";%PATH%`
 - `cmake -G "Visual Studio 15 2017 Win64" .. -DBOOST_ROOT=D:/local/boost_1_68_0`

-If you have errors on this step about not being able to find the following static libraries, you may need to update your cmake.
-Open 'Visual Studio Installer' and click 'Update'.

 - `MSBuild Plenteum.sln /p:Configuration=Release /m`

 The binaries will be in the `src/Release` folder when you are complete.